Mentorship in Professional Practice HEA3177

 How will I study?

-This module normally requires attendance at four full day sessions with three online sessions spread over 15 weeks.
+This module normally requires attendance at four full day sessions studied online, spread over 10 weeks.
 The module overall lasts 15 weeks.

 What will I study?